Senegambia Confederation: Growing conflicts over economic issues and collapse

 The greatest tensions grew in regards to economic issues.
 According to Arnold Hughes, the Gambians had two primary concerns: one was a reluctance to fully integrate economically, and the other worried that the Senegalese would opt for a unitary Senegambian state rather than a confederation.
 In general, the economic policies of the two states did not match well; whereas Senegal had traditionally favored a centralized, almost mercantilistic economy, the Gambia relied on free trade and low tariffs.
 In January 1984, Senegal proposed a customs and monetary union; it hoped that the confederation could be transformed into an economically united state, as they wanted to shut down the Gambian reexport trade and build a trans-Gambian highway and bridge to connect the rest of Senegal with its southern provinces.
 The Gambia opposed the customs union, and initially the monetary union as well.
 It saw the trans-Gambian highway and bridge project as a threat to its sovereignty and feared the loss of revenue generated by Gambian trade with Senegal's southern provinces as well as ferry services of the Gambia River.
 Ultimately, Senegal and the Gambia continued to compete economically instead of cooperating for the duration of the confederation.

 The mounting tensions gradually undermined the confederation.
 Discussions about implementing a customs and monetary union continued to stall to the frustration of Senegal's government.
 In early 1986, an economic crisis and foreign exchange shortages seemed to push the Gambians to finally consider adopting the West African CFA franc, used by Senegal.
 The latter offered that its membership in the West African Monetary Union could be transferred to the Senegambia Confederation, so that both Senegal and the Gambia were automatically members.
 The Gambians rejected this, instead demanding that their country join the West African Monetary Union as an independent member.
 As a result of these differences, the monetary and customs union were never achieved.
-Around 1987, President Abdou Diouf greatly upset the Gambians when he declared in a speech that the Gambia had been "accident of history".
+Around 1987, President Abdou Diouf greatly upset the Gambians when he declared in a speech that the Gambia had been an "accident of history".

 Eventually, disputes erupted over the rotation of the confederal presidency.
 In August 1989, Senegal unilaterally pulled out its troops from the Gambia when it was threatened by Mauritania.
 The Gambia felt its interests were not being protected, and initiated legal measures to dissolve the union.
 The end came on 23 August 1989, when President Diouf decided it was best that the confederation be placed aside after the talks about a customs union remain fruitless.
 The eight-year Senegambia Confederation was one of the longest-lived African unions of the period.